dark-Echo0/Data-Analysis-Using-SQL-and-PowerBI/README.md

 d.
 Saved the clean table in the gold schema and create View.

 ## Conduct Exploratory Analysis
-To see the findings, refer to the document "Exploratory Analysis for SalesDB database.pdf" uploaded in these repository.
+To see the findings, refer to the document ***Exploratory Analysis for SalesDB database.pdf*** uploaded in these repository.
 These document use to compare or validate the result in PowerBi graph to make sure the data is correct.

 ## USE of POWER BI